Saturday, May 19, 2012

 “What is your business here?” one of the officers demanded.
 I looked at his name tag, it read M.A Yinusa.
 Officer Yinusa was obviously the senior officer here and by his tone, he didn’t share my view about what criminals looked like.
 In his line of business everybody was probably a criminal until he could prove otherwise

-“I was looking.........” the man’s voice faltered, he looked at the faces around him and suddenly realised that a crowd was gathering around him.
+“I was looking.........” the man’s voice faltered, he looked at the faces around him and suddenly realized that a crowd was gathering around him.
 “Why do you ask Sir?” he said cautiously.

 “We had a call about your activities, they were reported as being suspicious” Officer Yinusa said